jhooge/CourseraCourses/5_ReproducibleResearch/peerAssessment/part_1/PA1_report.md

 2. Process/transform the data (if necessary) into a format suitable for your analysis

-**Please note that it is expected that the dataset has been downloaded and unpacked in the current working directory.**
+**Please note that it is expected that the dataset has been downloaded and unpacked in a directory called "data" in the current working directory**

 Dataset: [Activity monitoring data][5]